Salisbury council candidates talk with Livingstone students during Black Voters Matter HBCU Tour - Salisbury Post

 Mayor Pro Tem Al Heggins, who is challenging Alexander in the race for mayor, said the city must live up to its commitment in 2019 in passing the Resolution of Reconciliation and provide annual reports of the city’s equity efforts.
 She said being an elected leader is about being a public servant, which requires listening to the voices and taking on the deliberate responsibility to look at the table and ask who’s not there.

 “Sometimes when you’re running for political office, people are going to say all kinds of stuff about you,” Heggins said.
 “You look on Facebook, you look in the newspaper, you look on Twitter and Instagram and you’ll see all kinds of stuff that’s just not true.
-But what I want to tell you today is that it’s not about what people say out you, it’s what you answer to.”
+But what I want to tell you today is that it’s not about what people say about you, it’s what you answer to.”

 Heggins cited her past experience as an officer in the U.S. Army and a director of Human Relations in High Point, and said she supported “community succession planning,” which means she’s “not sitting in the mayor’s office” but instead is out on the streets doing the work.